Hooks allow you to configure your test environment in three ways:

-- App Launch Configuration: Configure how your mobile app launches (feature flags, environment settings)
+- App Launch Configuration: Configure how your mobile app launches (feature flags, environment settings) - mobile only

 Perfect for creating test users, resetting databases, configuring backend settings, or controlling app behavior during tests.